YunwooC/GDD/README.md

 db.ipynb is the database - the MODEL

-part_manager will implment the basic GUI - the VIEW and CONTROLLER
+part_manager.py will implment the basic GUI - the VIEW and CONTROLLER